-Smoking hemp sounds strange to many people.
+Smoking hemp flower sounds strange to many people.
 After all, most people think of rope and natural, planet-friendly clothing when they think of the hemp plant.
 So, for many, the idea of smoking the hemp plant is a new one.
 And we’re not talking about “rolling up your hemp shirt and smoking it,” as many people like to joke!

 Nope, we’re talking about smoking premium-grade, high-quality hemp flower, and all the fantastic health benefits that go with it.
 Without getting high!

 Hemp bud is the premium flower harvested from hemp plants.
 The difference between hemp and marijuana has to do with THC, aka tetrahydrocannabinol, in the plant.
 THC is the only intoxicating aka psychoactive, compound in the cannabis plant.
 Under the federal rule, cannabis plants with less than .3 percent are defined as ‘hemp’ and considered legal.
 Cannabis plants over .3 percent are considered marijuana and are federally illegal (although some states have legalized marijuana within state borders).

 Bottom line, hemp and cannabis are the same plant species.
 Just one strain has been bred to contain a large amount of an intoxicating compound in it, and the other has not!
 After the passage of the federal farm bill, the medical community began expanding research into the other, non-intoxicating cannabinoids found in the cannabis plant like CBD (cannabidiol) and CBG (cannabigerol).
 This sparked a booming interest in hemp-derived products, and subsequently, the benefits of smokable, high CBD (or CBG) hemp flower.